 Well for tobacco cigarettes the answer looks like a resounding no, and in fact cigarette companies may soon lose even more of their ability to build their brand.

-Back in December Australia became the first country to introduce plain packaging laws for cigarettes and it looks like the UK will be soon to follow.
-As a result of a lengthy consultation on the topic, the UK will soon introduce plain packaging for cigarettes and the new ruling is due to be announced during the Queen’s speech in May.
-This will mean that all cigarette packets will look exactly the same as each other – typically an unattractive colour with several warnings about their damage to health.
+In December 2012, Australia became the first country to introduce plain packaging laws for cigarettes and the UK followed later in May 2016 as a result of a lengthy consultation on the topic.
+This meant that all cigarette packets look exactly the same as each other – typically an unattractive colour with several warnings about their damage to health.

-So from the glamour of Hollywood endorsements and Formula 1 cars, cigarettes will soon lose their last touch of personality and become uniform, ugly boxes.
+So from the glamour of Hollywood endorsements and Formula 1 cars, cigarettes lost their last touch of personality and became uniform, ugly boxes.

 As for whether smoking will ever be entirely outlawed, the verdict is a little more uncertain.
 For the moment everything seems to be pushing towards making smoking unpopular, rather than making it illegal which runs the risk that it will go underground.

 In such a scenario the government would lose any tax they gain from the sales of tobacco (around £12.1 billion in 2011/2012), while still footing the bill for subsequent healthcare (estimated to be around £5 billion in 2005/2006).
-With around 20% of the adult population still smoking, this could prove very costly.
+With around 14% of the adult population still smoking (2019), this could prove very costly.

 However, if the stricter measures cause the number of smokers to dwindle to a select few, it’s definitely possible that smoking will one day be banned for good.